veeso/ATtila/README.md

 ## Get Started 🛠

-In order to build your own implementation using ATtila these are the steps you'll need to follow:
+In order to build your own implementation using ATtila these are the steps you need to follow:

 1. Import the AT Runtime Environment into your project

-    The first thing you have to do is import the AT Runtime Environment and the exceptions it can raise in your project
+    The first thing you have to do is to import the AT Runtime Environment and the exceptions it can raise in your project

     ```py
     from attila.atre import ATRuntimeEnvironment